Erzann/testing2/README.md

 # mewbotfishcheat
-simple codes to get answers in mewbot fishing
+simple codes to get answer/s in mewbot fishing